Specify which emails are automatically tracked

 Smart matching relies completely on the existence of similarity between emails.
-The subject and recipients (from, to, cc and bcc) list are the two important components that are considered with checking for similarity.
+The subject, sender, and recipients, including BCC and CC recipients, determine similarity.

-When an email is sent from Dynamics 365, there is two sets of hashes that are generated and stored in the database.
+When an email is sent from Dynamics 365 or a tracked email arrives, two sets of hashes are generated and stored in the database.

-Subject hashes: To generate subject hashes, the subject of the email, which may include the Dynamics 365 token if its usage is enabled in system settings, is first checked for noise words like RE: FW: etc. The noise words are stripped off the subject and then tokenized.
-All the non empty tokens (words) are then hashed to generate subject hashes.
+Subject hashes: The subject of the email, which may include the Dynamics 365 token if it's turned on in system settings, is stripped of noise words like "RE:" and "FW:" and then tokenized.
+Nonempty tokens—words—are then hashed to generate subject hashes.

-Recipient hashes: To generate the recipient hashes the recipient (from, to, cc, bcc) list is analyzed for unique email addresses.
-For each unique email address an address hash is generated.
+Recipient hashes: The sender and recipient list are analyzed for unique email addresses.
+Each unique email address generates an address hash.

-To find the correlation between the incoming email and the outgoing email the stored subject and recipient hashes are searched for matching values.
-Two emails are correlated if they have the same count of subject hashes and at least two matching recipient hashes.
+Server-side sync searches for matching values in the stored subject and recipient hashes to find a correlation between the incoming email and the outgoing email.
+Two emails are correlated if they have the same number of subject hashes and at least two matching recipient hashes.

-As an organization sends and receives many emails over a long period of time, correlation data that is stored in the EmailHash table may increase significantly.
-This, when combined with less restrictive smart matching settings or common subject or recipient patterns, may cause smart matching performance to decrease.
-As a performance optimization, if high system resource utilization is detected when performing smart matching operations due to a combination of these factors, the system will correlate emails from the last 90 days.
+As an organization sends and receives email over long periods, the correlation data that's stored in the EmailHash table may increase significantly.
+This, combined with less restrictive smart matching settings or common subject or recipient patterns, may reduce smart matching performance.
+As a performance optimization, if the system detects high resource usage when performing smart matching operations, it will correlate email from the previous 90 days.

-- HashFilterKeywords: This is a regular expression that is used to cancel out the noise in the subject line.
-All matching instances of the regular expression present in the subject line are replaced with empty strings before generating the subject hashes.
+HashFilterKeywords: A regular expression that's used to filter out noise in the subject line.
+All matching instances of the regular expression in the subject line are replaced with empty strings before the subject hashes are generated.

 Default value: ^[\s]*([\w]+\s?:[\s]*)+